 Boeing 737 from Gitmo goes off runway into river in Jacksonville, Fla.

-A Boeing 737 jet arriving from Guantanamo Bay reportedly carrying 142 passengers and crew members went off the runway into the St. Johns River in Jacksonville, Fla., on Friday evening.
+A Boeing 737 jet arriving from the Guantanamo Bay military station in Cuba, reportedly carrying 142 passengers and crew members, went off the runway at the Naval Air Station Jacksonville into the St. Johns River in Florida, on Friday evening.

 A "massive rescue response" was underway at the scene but there were no reported fatalities, Jacksonville's WJXT-TV reported.